astronomer/docs/learn/use-case-airflow-llm-rag-finance.md

 Each news source is given a `name` and a set of `extract_parameters`:

-- the function needed to extract information from the news source `extract_function`.
+- The function needed to extract information from the news source `extract_function`.
-- the `start_time` which determines how fresh we require news articles to be.
+- The `start_time` which determines how fresh we require news articles to be.
-- the `limit` which is the maximum amount of articles to be fetched in a DAG run.
+- The `limit` which is the maximum amount of articles to be fetched in a DAG run.

-Since this ingestion pipeline is meant to run in an incremental way, the `start_date` is set to the `data_interval_start` timestamp of the DAG run, which will lead to each DAG processing the articles published in the time since the last scheduled DAG run.
-This date can conventiently be accessed in a [Jinja template](templating.md) in the format of a timestamp without dashes by using `{{ data_interval_start | ts_nodash }}`.
+Since this ingestion pipeline is meant to run incrementally, the `start_time` is set to the `data_interval_start` timestamp of the DAG run, which results in each DAG run processing the articles published in the time since the last scheduled DAG run.
+This date can be conveniently accessed in a [Jinja template](templating.md) in the format of a timestamp without dashes by using `{{ data_interval_start | ts_nodash }}`.

 :::info